adrpo/www.openmodelica.org/content/useresresources/tools.md

 <ul>
 <li>OpenModelica Development (OMDev) is a package of tools needed to compile OpenModelica on Windows.</li>
 </ul>
-<p style="padding-left: 60px;">OMDev can be found on SVN repository <a href="https://openmodelica.ida.liu.se/svn/OpenModelica/installers/windows/OMDev/">here</a> (user: anonymous, password: none), this package contains the tools needed to compile OpenModelica on Windows platform.
+<p style="padding-left: 60px;">OMDev can be found on <a href="https://openmodelica.org/git/OMDev.git">GIT</a>, this package contains the tools needed to compile OpenModelica on Windows platform.
 Please read the instructions in the INSTALL.txt file present in the package.</p>
 <p>&nbsp;</p>
 <h3>Additional OpenModelica Contributions</h3>
 <p>We have started a collection of tools contributed to OpenModelica by various people.
 Thank you!</p>